RickKnockout/aeServerTimers/README.md

 # aeServerTimers

-For AstroEmpires game..
+For AstroEmpires

-Replaces local end of event times with server time.
+Replaces local end of event times with server time, also colorizes your timers.

-I'm far from a JS developer, it's probably spaghetti code, but it seems to work.

 Requires either Firefox with Greasemonkey, or Chrome / Safari  with Tampermonkey.

 Install whichever userscript for the browser you are using.
-Make sure you have skin set to Dark Astros, and you have Display animated server time.
- Display animated local time.
- Display end times of events (in local time).

-All of the above enabled.

-In the future I will be updating it so it should work regardless of the options.

 -Rick